MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Specify and use the Token parameter for Set-AIPAuthentication

-Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files.
+Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files:

 1. Create a PowerShell script on your local computer.